Meals · High Protein

 Why This Works

-Ground turkey (93% lean) delivers 17g protein per 100g raw (USDA #05197). comparable to ground beef but with less saturated fat.
+Ground turkey (93% lean) delivers about 19.7g protein per 100g raw (USDA #05197), with less saturated fat than ground beef.
 The key to flavorful turkey is building layers: browning first creates fond on the pan bottom, which the tomatoes then deglaze into a rich sauce.
-Alton Brown's taco seasoning ratio.
-2:1 chili powder to cumin.
-Forms the backbone, with smoked paprika adding depth without heat.
+Alton Brown's taco seasoning ratio (2:1 chili powder to cumin) forms the backbone, with smoked paprika adding depth without heat.
 Toasting the spices in fat for one minute before adding liquid blooms their essential oils, intensifying flavor.
-The protein stacking strategy (24g from turkey, 4g from beans, 6g from yogurt, 3g from cheese, 4g from rice) gets each serving to 41g without relying solely on meat.
+The protein stacking strategy (28g from turkey, 6g from beans, 6g from yogurt, 4g from cheese, 3g from rice) gets each serving to 48g without relying solely on meat.
+Compared to a typical Taco Bell-style taco skillet (~18g protein, ~500 cal), this version delivers 167% more protein by combining turkey with beans, rice, and yogurt.

 The Spice Bloom